 B-complex vitamins after a hair transplant

-B-complex vitamins have been shown to be important to the growth and structure of the hair.
+B-complex vitamins have been shown to be important for hair growth and structure.
 The role of these vitamins — which include B1, B2, B3, B5, B6, B7, B9, and B12 — is to help with energy metabolism and assist clotting when wounds are healing.

 Biotin or vitamin B7 is widely promoted as a supplement to prevent hair loss and promote the healthy growth of hair, nails, and skin.
 That being said, its deficiency has also been shown to cause problems like hair loss and skin issues.
-As one of the most used over-the-counter supplements for hair growth, it is believed to stimulate keratin production and increase the rate of follicle growth.
+As one of the most commonly used over-the-counter hair growth supplements, it is believed to stimulate keratin production and increase the rate of follicle growth10.

 In addition to supplements, B-complex vitamins can be found in foods such as meat, brown rice, seafood, dairy products, eggs, nutritional yeast and avocados.